-We may share your personal information with other agencies in our network, our affiliates and service providers who perform services on our behalf – such as hosting our website, relationship management or data analytics.
+We may share your personal information with other agencies in our network (IPG), the list and location of such entities is here.
+IPG is the holding company of CMC Affinity.
+We may also share your data with our affiliates and service providers who perform services on our behalf – such as hosting our website, relationship management or data analytics.
 This is only done for the purposes described in this website privacy notice.
 We do not authorize our service providers to use or disclose the information that we collect except as necessary to perform services on our behalf or comply with legal requirements.
 But as stated above, as our website may provide access to material published by online publishers that are independent to us, you should also refer to the section Other Online Services and Third-Party Features, which gives information on how your personal information may be acquired and used by these publishers.

 We also may disclose information about you:

 - if we are required to do so by law or legal process (such as a court order or subpoena),

 - in response to requests by government agencies, such as law enforcement authorities,

 - to establish, exercise or defend our legal rights,

 - when we believe disclosure is necessary or appropriate to protect our rights, privacy, safety, or property and/or that of our affiliates, you or others,

 - in connection with an investigation of suspected or actual illegal activity,

 - in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganization, dissolution or liquidation),

 - where we have a legitimate interest in doing so and your rights as a data subject are not adversely impacted, or